trbaker/SSOcounter/README.md

 # SSO_Counter

+**Added python file with IdP detection and output.
+Full URLs will list next to the found IdP type (e.g. Okta, ASDF/MS, Google, more).

 **Added April 25: Google Collaboratory version (file: SSOcounter-2-collaboratory.ipynb).
 Upload the CSV (with org names) directly into the running script and org with SSO output to screen, rather than file.